-In 1981, he began to exhibit his original paintings with a group of 200 Leningrad artists known as the “Brotherhood of Experimental Arts”, a conglomeration of “underground” art groups active in Leningrad at the time.
+In 1981, he began to exhibit his original paintings with the “Brotherhood of Experimental Arts”, a collective of “underground” art groups active in Leningrad at the time.
 Later, he joined a splinter group called “Ostrov” or “Island” which united 30 artists who felt that, ideologically, their work was neither socialist realism nor extreme avant garde.

 Reluctantly, he calls himself a “self-taught” artist.

 “We really teach ourselves.
-If you want to learn, you will always find someone to learn from, be they dead or alive, great or unknown. you will learn from everything you see and hear around you – if you are willing to pay attention. perhaps, during my forming years, I have made a lot of unnecessary mistakes, but at the same time I have had the enormous advantage of picking my own teachers.”
+If you want to learn, you will always find someone to learn from, be they dead or alive, great or unknown.
+You will learn from everything you see and hear around you, if you are willing to pay attention.
+Perhaps, during my formative years, I have made a lot of unnecessary mistakes, but at the same time I have had the enormous advantage of picking my own teachers.”

-“They have all taught me something – how to see, how to hear, how to understand things and, most importantly, how to understand myself.
+“They have all taught me something – how to see, hear, understand things and most importantly, how to understand myself.
 I cannot separate any one of their voices from the voice which I hear inside of me and which has become my own voice.”